chuanglun/EBlink/README.md

 ![alt text](https://www.embitz.org/context2.png)

 __Project bucket list__
-- Flash-breakpoints to increase the number of allowable HW-breakpoints.
+- _Flash-breakpoints_ to increase the number of allowable HW-breakpoints.
 Now we don't use external loaders anymore this is in reach as soon as we have a good ARM instruction emulator.
-- Complete CMIS-DAP, this is for 40% ready and will support V1 and V2(WinUSB) CMSIS-DAP probes
+- Complete _CMIS-DAP(v2)_, this is for 40% ready
-- Implement SWO and ITM
+- Implement _SWO_ and _ITM_

  ##### When to consider EBlink instead of OpenOCD:
 - if you need live variables for e.g. Embitz (OpenOCD doesn't support live variables)